-Children attend Physical Education sessions in the School gymnasium.
-The sessions, delivered by a trained PE teacher in conjunction with ELC teachers is integrated into the ELC curriculum.
-It covers all aspects of children's physical development including large muscle skills - for example running, skipping, hopping, jumping, rolling, and tumbling - as well as eye-hand coordination skills using ball, hoop, rope, and bean bag games.
-Elements of the Perceptual Motor Program are also incorporated.
+Children attend Physical Education sessions in the school gymnasium.
+The sessions, delivered by a trained PE teacher in conjunction with ELC teachers, are integrated into the ELC curriculum.
+It covers all aspects of children's physical development including large muscle skills, such as running, skipping, hopping, jumping, rolling, and tumbling.
+Hand-eye coordination skills are also developed using balls, hoops, ropes, and bean bag games.
+Elements of the Perceptual Motor Program (PMP) are also incorporated.